DrUlrichAnders/digital/src/pages/blogs/explaining-components.md

 ```

 Now, the components used in `DCHeader` have all been defined somewhere else.
 This is why they have been imported at the beginning of the file.
-Components can be imported from other packages or from your own folder.
+Components can be imported from other packages or from your own folders.
 For instance, the component `FontAwesomeIcon` is imported from a package called `@fortawesome/react-fontawesome`.
 The component `Header` has been defined by myself and sits in a folder at `../../styled-components`.

 As you can probably tell from the name of the folder `styled-components` the components I have defined myself have all received styling information.
 This means they have information about their background color, width, margin, padding, font-size, link color and so on.
 If you want to better understand the styling information look into the [CSS Cheat Sheet](/cheatsheets#css).